 Bringing energy codes to market often involves a comprehensive approach that starts years before a code is adopted by a local jurisdiction.
 NBI provides technical assistance through each stage of code development.

-NBI contributes to the process by aggregating technical information from existing high performance buildings.
-Observed trends are translated into best practice energy conservation measures.
-These packages of measures are modeled in various climate regions in the United States to identify those that are cost effective.
+NBI aggregates technical information from existing high performance buildings.
+Observed trends are translated into best-practice energy conservation measures.
+These packages of measures are modeled in various U.S. climate regions determine cost-effectiveness.

 Aligning Utility Programs with Codes

 Many utility energy efficiency programs are beginning to consider opportunities to improve energy performance of buildings by incenting stretch code standards.
-See NBI poster presentation at the 2012 ACEEE Summer Study Read More
+Read More

 State Stretch Codes

-Stretch codes provide an opportunity to train the building and development communities in advanced building practices before the underlying energy code undergoes improvements.
-They also help accelerate the market acceptance and adoption of more stringent energy efficiency codes in the future.
+Stretch codes provide an opportunity to train the building and development communities in advanced building practices before the underlying energy code is improved.
+They also help accelerate market acceptance and adoption of more stringent energy efficiency codes in the future.
 Several states are successfully using stretch codes to improve building efficiency.
 Read More